 There have only been a handful of dynamic graph data structures.
 A significant challenge encountered by each was to come up with an adjacency list structure that accommodates future batch updates.

 David Bader et al. \cite{custinger} proposed \textit{cuSTINGER}, that supports dynamic edge inserts and deletes while considering the number of vertices as static.
 Since the number of vertices is static, it uses a \textit{Structure of Array} (SoA) representation to store edge data associated with each source vertex.
 Each attribute of this edge data, like weight and last modified time, is stored in multiple arrays.
 The \textit{Array of Structures} (AoS) representation could cause a considerable overhead on CUDA-capable GPUs regarding memory requests.
 The structure of array representation offers better locality if multiple threads perform updates on the same source vertex. \textit{cuSTINGER} simplifies the insert and delete procedures by separating them, unlike the predecessors that used to do it concurrently.
 Edge inserts in \textit{cuSTINGER} involve performing an initial duplicate check within the batch as well as with the existing graph, and then inserted into the adjacency list associated with a vertex (the structure of array representation mentioned above represents the adjacency list of a particular vertex).
 If the adjacency list gets filled up during an edge update, the entire list gets copied to a larger location, followed by inserts of the new edges.
 Edge deletes involve locating and marking the edge location as deleted and replacing the edge at the end of the list with the deleted edge.
 Vertex inserts and deletes get treated as a series of edge inserts and deletes.
-The performance evaluation was performed on graphs from the \textit{10th DIMACS Graph Implementation Challenge}, and testing was done on a wide range of update batch sizes to test the scalability of \textit{cuSTINGER}.
-It was observed that \textit{cuSTINGER} provided very high update rates compared to other techniques available at that time.